We may earn money or products from the companies mentioned in this post.

 5. Don’t Do Treat Trails The First Hour

 One of my biggest tips is to NOT do Treat Trails the first hour.
-Well, okay, if you are lined up for one before 6 pm like we were, go ahead and do that one, but then… stop.
+Well, okay, if you are lined up for one before 6 pm like we were in 2019, go ahead and do that one, but then… stop.
 Use the first hour to either take in the shows, take advantage of low ride wait times, or shop the party exclusive merchandise, but do not do the treat trails during the first hour.

 Because the lines are long.
 They are still getting things moving, and families with little kids tend to do Treat Trails first.
 I suggest waiting until after the first hour to get in the treat trail lines as they will start moving much quicker.